samchon/typia/README.md

 By the way, the reason why you're using this `application()` is for generating a swagger documents, I recommend you to use my another library [nestia](https://github.com/samchon/nestia).
 It will automate the swagger documents generation, by analyzing your entire backend server code.

-### Supported Tags
+### Comment Tags
 You can enhance [Runtime Type Checkers](#runtime-type-checkers) and [JSON Schema Generator](#json-schema-generation) by writing comment tags.

-Below table shows list of supported tags.
+Below table shows list of supported comment tags.
 You can utilize those tags by writing in comments like below example structure `TagExample`.
 Look at them and utilize those comment tags to make your TypeScript program to be safer and more convenient.

 Also, don't worry about taking a mistake on using those comment tags.
 In that case, compile error would be occured.
 By the compile level error detection, `typescript-json` is much stronger than any other runtime validator libraries using decorator functions, which can't catch any mistake on the compilation level.